 3rd Kure Special Naval Landing Forces

-Prewar seaplane base at Gavutu and Tananbogo.
-Used by RAAF, occupied by the Japanese, liberated by Marines August 7, 1942.
+Prewar seaplane base at Gavutu and Tananbogo used by RAAF, Japanese until captured by U.S. Marines

 A6M2-N Rufe Wreckage